Amsterdam/pingping-native/README.md

 ### Services

-Things that are not components or scenes should probably go here.
+Things that are not components or screens should probably go here.
 For instance, the middleware to present notifications within the app can be found here.

 ### Apollo